Cobra16319/100_Days_Of_Go/README.md

 The focus today is learning Goroutines, how to write files, fetching data from an api, wait group and channels.
 Take some time and look at the code and anaylis what is going on.
 I am cobra16319 on the Go Discord as well.

-## This project will use the offical NHL Hockey Data API.
-I struggled to resolve an issue today with the ≠ versus the !=.
-I learned about all of the Comparision operators in Go today and also solved the problem and got it to work.
+This project will use the offical NHL Hockey Data API.

+I struggled to resolve an issue today with the "≠" versus the "!=" comparision operator.
+I fixed the issue by resolving the below listed errors and learned something new about Go.
 Directly below is the medium article I learned from.
 * [Comparison_Operators] (https://medium.com/golangspec/comparison-operators-in-go-910d9d788ec0)

 * [NHL Hockey API](https://statsapi.web.nhl.com/api/v1/teams)